Health Insurance

 Understanding Metal Tiers

-Bronze plans have the lowest monthly premiums but the highest deductibles — often $6,000 or more.
-They make sense if you are young, healthy, and mainly want protection against catastrophic costs.
-Silver plans have mid-range premiums and are the only tier eligible for Cost-Sharing Reductions (CSRs), which lower your deductible and copays if your income is under 250% of FPL.
+Bronze plans have the lowest monthly premiums but the highest deductibles, often $6,000 or more.
+They make sense for younger, healthier freelancers who mainly want protection against catastrophic costs.
+Silver plans carry mid-range premiums and are the only tier eligible for Cost-Sharing Reductions (CSRs), which lower your deductible and copays for enrollees under 250% of FPL.

-Gold plans have higher premiums but lower out-of-pocket costs at the point of care.
-They are ideal for freelancers who see specialists regularly or take expensive medications.
-Platinum plans have the highest premiums but cap your out-of-pocket costs the most — best for those with chronic conditions or predictably high medical expenses.
+Gold plans have higher premiums but lower out-of-pocket costs at the point of care, making them a better fit for freelancers who see specialists regularly or take expensive medications.
+Platinum plans have the highest premiums but cap your out-of-pocket costs the most.
+They are best suited to those with chronic conditions or predictably high medical expenses.

 Beyond the metal tier, you also need to choose a plan network type.
 The two most common are HMOs and PPOs.
-For a detailed comparison, read our guide on HMO vs. PPO health insurance plans — a critical decision for freelancers who may travel frequently or want flexibility in choosing specialists.
+For a detailed comparison, read our guide on HMO vs. PPO health insurance plans, a critical decision for freelancers who travel frequently or want flexibility in choosing specialists.

 Comparison chart showing ACA metal tier plan structures: Bronze, Silver, Gold, and Platinum premium versus deductible tradeoffs

-“For self-employed individuals with variable income, the Silver tier is almost always the starting point.
-The Cost-Sharing Reductions available on Silver plans can cut your deductible in half or more — but only if you enroll in Silver.
-Switching to Bronze to save on premiums often costs far more in medical bills over the course of the year.”
+Louise Norris, a licensed health insurance broker and lead writer at healthinsurance.org, makes the case for Silver plans clearly: for self-employed individuals with variable income, Silver is almost always the starting point, because the Cost-Sharing Reductions available on that tier can cut a deductible in half or more.
+Switching to Bronze to save on premiums often costs far more in medical bills over the course of the year.

 Health Insurance Plan Comparison for Freelancers